ARCA Launches in Australia

 The Strongest Voice for Restaurants & Cafes

 The Australian Restaurant & Cafe Association (ARCA) is the strongest voice for the restaurant & cafe segment of the Accommodation & Foodservice Industry, representing a $64 billion sector that employs 450,000 Australians.
-We strive to become Australia’s peak hospitality body, representing more than 54,000 restaurants & cafes.
+We strive to become Australia’s peak hospitality body, representing the nearly 56,000 restaurants & cafes.
 ARCA is YOUR VOICE, will DRIVE CHANGE in the Industry, and will work tirelessly for YOU, as your Industry Association.

 Our Proud Founding Partners